loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 ## Special and Other Dialogue
 This dialogue is given precedence over Location & Generic Dialogue.
 Includes the new 1.6 keys.
+NOTE: Will be updating this list with descriptions and examples when I gain motivation

 ### Location and Event Based Keys
 ```